Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Isospin Violating Dark Matter Models

 Motivated by the above discussed IVDM models, we can compute the expected neutrino fog region in terms of the ratio $f_n/f_p$, to have an expectation for a whole family of IVDM models, including the two models described above.
 To perform such a computation, we start from Eq.~\ref{eq:sigma}, where the DM event rate is proportional to the square of the sum of the contributions from protons and neutrons in the nucleus.
 This expression can be rewritten as

 The value and sign of $f_n/f_p$ can change the balance of the contribution of each of the nucleons, or determine whether these contributions add up or cancel each other out, as shown in Fig.~\ref{Fig:Ratios}.
 The sign will determine the type of interference.
 When the sign is positive, the contributions of protons and neutrons add up to each other.
-This results in constructive interference, increasing the DM event rate, improving the sensitivity of potential detectors and lowering the discovery limit.
+This results in constructive interference, increasing the DM event rate, improving the sensitivity of potential detectors and pushing the discovery limit to smaller cross-sections.
 On the other hand, a negative sign generates destructive interference.
 In this case, the contributions of protons and neutrons cancel each other, suppressing DM events.
-This reduces the detector's sensitivity and shifts the exclusion limit upward.\\ For those elements with one isotope that dominates the abundance, there is a specific negative ratio value that generates perfect cancellation.
+This reduces the detector sensitivity and shifts the discovery limit to larger cross-sections.\\ For those elements with one isotope that dominates the abundance, there is a specific negative ratio value that generates perfect cancellation.
 In the case of elements with multiple isotopes, complete destructive interference cannot be achieved for all isotopes simultaneously, so only partial cancellation can be generated.
-For Xenon, the value of the ratio between the neutron and proton coupling strengths $(f_n/f_p)$ that causes maximum suppression is $-0.7$~\cite{Feng_2013}.
-The Fig.~\ref{Fig:Ratios} shows the case for $f_n/f_p = -1$, and although this value does not yield maximum cancellation for Xenon, it is the closest to $-0.7$ among the scenarios presented, leading to a higher neutrino fog.\\
+For xenon, the value of the ratio between the neutron and proton coupling strengths that causes maximum suppression is $f_n/f_p \approx -0.7$~\cite{Feng_2013}.
+The Fig.~\ref{Fig:Ratios} shows the case for $f_n/f_p = -1$, and although this value does not yield maximum cancellation for xenon, it is the closest to $-0.7$ among the scenarios presented, leading to a higher neutrino fog.\\

-The value or magnitude of the ratio $f_n/f_p$ determines which part of the nucleus dominates the interaction.
-A large ratio would imply neutron dominance.
+The value of the ratio $f_n/f_p$ determines which part of the nucleus dominates the interaction.
+A large ratio would imply neutron dominance, which can be realised in several IVDM models without a fine tuning.
 In this case, the sign of the ratio is not particularly relevant, since this term is squared.
-Both ratios, $-100$ and $100$, produce a large number of events, making the detector very sensitive.
-On the contrary, if the magnitude of the ratio is small, both neutrons and protons can contribute similarly.
+As ilustration we show that both ratios, $-100$ and $100$, produce a large number of events, making the detector very sensitive.
+On the contrary, if the magnitude of the ratio is small, both neutrons and protons contribute similarly.
 They can combine perfectly, as in the standard case for a ratio of $1$, or they can perfectly cancel each other out.